ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

    The score depends on the following 3 parameters and their weights:

-      * *RT difference or DistX*: Difference in RT between the peaks under comparison.
+      * *RT difference or DistX*: Difference in retention time between the peaks under comparison.
 Closer peaks are assigned a higher score.

       * *Intensity difference or DistY*: Difference in intensity between peaks under comparison.
 Smaller difference accounts for a higher score.

-      * *Overlap*: Fraction of RT overlap between the peaks under comparison.
+      * *Overlap*: Fraction of retention time overlap between the peaks under comparison.
 Greater overlap accounts for a higher score.

          * Uncheck *Consider Overlap* to calculate grouping score without overlap.